Champaign Township, Champaign County, Illinois: Unincorporated towns

+Cemeteries

+Saint Marys and Prairie View Cemeteries are in Section 24.

 Grain elevators

 Champaign elevators were operated by C.A.
 Dickey, Champaign Cereal Mills and Elevator in 1913; also Dryer and Burt Grain and Coal in 1913.

 Savoy elevator (Section 36) was built along the Illinois Central—Canadian National railroad.
 Savoy Grain and Coal Company operated a wooden elevator, no longer standing, in 1913.
-Concrete silos of the present elevator are east of U.S. Route 45.
+Concrete silos of the present elevator are east of U.S. Route 45 but the elevator is no longer operating.

 Staley's Station elevator (Section 16) was built along the Illinois Central—Canadian National east–west line.
 It was operating in 1913, but both the station and elevator are gone.

 West Urbana Depot, later Champaign (Section 12).
 Mark Carley built a steam flouring mill, steam grain elevator and warehouse near the Illinois Central—Canadian National railroad in the mid–1850s.